Vlad708/developers/Frontend/Readme.md

-# Mews frontend developer task
+# Company frontend developer task

 Before starting, make sure you have Node.js, npm and Git bash or alternative.
 To install all project dependencies, run `npm install` in the root folder.